 Finally, if you are of the introverted type, the thought of performing in front of a crowd will appear daunting.
 And not just performing, but telling the crowd what to do.
 The bare thought triggers anxiety.

 After many hours of work, you can prove to yourself that it is all possible after all.
 You learn 11 tracks one track at a time, one block at a time, one move at a time.
 You learn the technique by watching the master class, attending the BODYATTACK classes in your area, and by asking for feedback from your instructors.
 When you know the choreography like it’s second nature, you are able to easily anticipate every single move.
 At some point, the anticipation also becomes second nature, and then the coaching.
 Performing in front of a crowd is hard, but it’s just another skill you can learn.
 The hardest part for me was controlling my breathing to balance intensity and coaching.
 That is something I got a grasp on only after teaching many classes.

 Another thing to think about was how to record my certification video.
-Some people record themselves teaching a real class, usually subbing for another instructor, but that seemed to challenging.
-The other option is to record a private class, but that can also be challenging if you have a relatively small network of friends in the physical world.
-Fortunately, it turned out that other BODYATTACK instructors and also regular gym members are eager to attend a class any day of the week.
-So just before the day of my recording, I exchanged a messages with a handful of them and arranged the 5+ party required to record the video.
+Some people record themselves teaching a real class, usually subbing for another instructor, but that seemed too challenging.
+The other option is to record a private class, but that can also be challenging if you have a relatively small network of friends.
+Fortunately, it turned out that other BODYATTACK instructors as well as regular gym members are eager to attend a class any day of the week.
+So, just before the day of my recording, I exchanged messages with a handful of them and arranged the 5+ party required to record the video.
 One of the instructors in particular also helped set up the logistics, so that was another thing I didn’t have to worry about.
 I am thankful to all of them.